 - Attend an online workshop

-Join a two-hour online workshop hosted by Take 3 to create solutions to litter problems affecting the tourism industry.
+Join an online workshop hosted by Take 3 to create solutions to litter problems affecting the tourism industry.

 For more information or to register, contact: